 How is a cold treated?

 - Decongestants help reduce nasal congestion and help you breathe more easily.
-If you take decongestant pills, they may make you feel restless or not able to sleep.
-Do not use decongestant sprays for more than a few days.
+If you take decongestant pills, they may make you feel restless or cause problems with your sleep.
+Do not use decongestant sprays for longer than a few days.